sematext/docs/docs/logs/rsyslog.md

     on
 2. Choose a protocol and an authentication method.
 For UDP, TCP, TLS and RELP you can [authorize your public IP](authorizing-ips-for-syslog).
-However, **we strongly recommend using the Logsene application's token**, which works with all supported protocols
+However, **we strongly recommend using the Logsene app's token**, which works with all supported protocols
 3. Configure the output.
 Based on the chosen protocol and authentication method, you'll have to configure the appropriate